johnwmillr/SpoonacularAPI/README.md

 `$pip install spoonacular`

-Thank you for [@sebbekarlsson](https://github.com/sebbekarlsson) for transferring ownership of the original PyPI package name.
+Thank you to [@sebbekarlsson](https://github.com/sebbekarlsson) for transferring ownership of the original PyPI package name.

 If you'd prefer to clone and install the repository manually, follow these steps: